Ansuvimab

-Ansuvimab, sold under the brand name Ebanga, is a monoclonal antibody medication for the treatment of Zaire ebolavirus (Ebolavirus) infection.
+Ansuvimab, sold under the brand name Ebanga, is a monoclonal antibody medication used for the treatment of Ebolavirus (Zaire ebolavirus) infection.

 The most common symptoms include fever, tachycardia (fast heart rate), diarrhea, vomiting, hypotension (low blood pressure), tachypnea (fast breathing) and chills; however, these are also common symptoms of Ebolavirus infection.

 Ansuvimab was approved for medical use in the United States in December 2020.
+It is on the World Health Organization's List of Essential Medicines.

 Chemistry

-The drug is composed of a single monoclonal antibody (mAb) and was initially isolated from immortalized B-cells that were obtained from a survivor of the 1995 outbreak of Ebola virus disease in Kikwit, Democratic Republic of Congo.
-In work supported by the United States National Institutes of Health and the Defense Advanced Projects Agency, the heavy and light chain sequences of ansuvimab mAb was cloned into CHO cell lines and initial production runs were produced by Cook Phamica d.b.a.
-Catalent under contract of Medimmune.
+Ansuvimab is composed of a single monoclonal antibody (mAb) and was initially isolated from immortalized B-cells that were obtained from a survivor of the 1995 outbreak of Ebola virus disease in Kikwit, Democratic Republic of the Congo.
+In work supported by the United States National Institutes of Health and the Defense Advanced Projects Agency, the heavy and light chain sequences of ansuvimab mAb were cloned into Chinese hamster ovary cell lines and initial production runs were produced by Cook Phamica d.b.a.
+Catalent under contract with Medimmune.

 Mechanism of action

 Neutralization

-Ansuvimab is a monoclonal antibody therapy that is infused intravenously into patients with Ebola virus disease.
+Ansuvimab is a monoclonal antibody therapy that is infused intravenously into people with Ebola virus disease.
 Ansuvimab is a neutralizing antibody, meaning it binds to a protein on the surface of Ebola virus that is required to infect cells.
 Specifically, ansuvimab neutralizes infection by binding to a region of the Ebola virus envelope glycoprotein that, in the absence of ansuvimab, would interact with virus's cell receptor protein, Niemann-Pick C1 (NPC1).
 This "competition" by ansuvimab prevents Ebola virus from binding to NPC1 and "neutralizes" the virus's ability to infect the targeted cell.